aws-samples/amazon-serverless-datalake-workshop/instructions.md

 Kinesis Firehouse provides a fully managed stream processing service that's highly scalable and can deliver data to S3.
 The application teams  publish the log files to cloudwatch logs via the cloudwatch agent.
 Currently, the logs are being published to the //*stackname*/apache CloudWatch Log Group.

 ### Lab
 This section requires outputs from the CloudFormation stack output.
 If the cloudformation stack has not yet completed, please wait until it has completed.
-Go to the CloudFormation <a href="https://us-east-1.console.aws.amazon.com/cloudformation/home" target="_blank">console</a> click the checkbox next to stack for this workshop and look for the 'Outputs' tab below.
-The key will be IngestionBucket and copy the value onto your clipboard.

 We will verify that the log files are moving from the cloudwatch logs to the S3 bucket via Kinesis Firehouse.